mekanika/qe/Readme.md

 A `resource` points to a unique entity type to act upon, like a table (SQL), a collection (Document stores), a resource (REST).
 It is almost always a unique reference to some end-point that an `action` will apply to.

-Some actions may not use a resource, most do.
+Some actions might _not_ use a resource, most do.

 ```js
 {